Carnivore Diet: Benefits, Risks, Food List & More

 Paleo diets focus on fresh fruits, vegetables, grass-fed meats and wild seafood.
 These foods are free from added sugars, grains, dairy and legumes.

-Who Should and Shouldn’t Try the Carnivore Diet
+Who Should Try the Carnivore Diet

 The carnivore diet may be suitable for those looking to identify food intolerances through an elimination diet, as it can help pinpoint potential problematic foods by temporarily removing them from the diet.